Riksi/annotaited/_posts/2021-02-19-transformer-translation.md

 ![plot showing attention weights for all heads from a single decoder attention layer]({{site.baseurl}}/assets/Transformer/plot_weights.png)

+## What's next
+There are many ways this model can be extended.
+We can modify the architecture or use a different dataset.
+Metrics like BLEU will give us a better idea of the model's performance.
+At inference time we are using a simple greedy approach choosing just the best prediction at each timestep which might not necessary lead to the best overall translation.
+In the paper they use beam search which stores a small number of thee top predictions at each stage searches for the best overall translation among these and this typically yields better results.

+This is only the tip of the iceberg with regard to what Transformers are and what they can do.
+Many [extensions](https://arxiv.org/abs/1901.02890) [to](https://arxiv.org/abs/1807.0319) [the](https://arxiv.org/abs/1810.04805) original architecture have been developed and there are many more applications outside of NLP (such as [image](https://arxiv.org/abs/2010.11929) [recognition](https://arxiv.org/abs/2101.11605) and [image](https://arxiv.org/abs/2012.09841) [generation](https://arxiv.org/abs/2102.07074)).
+I have just linked to a handful that came to mind but there are many more.

+I hope to cover some of these extensions through future tutorials.
+In the meantime I encourage you to experiment with making your own changes to the model.

 ## References
 1. [Attention Is All You Need](https://arxiv.org/abs/1706.03762)